 Or, use Google to retrieve information on past, current, and potential legislation.
 To create an effective Google search statement, try combining the following: The Boolean connector AND, the word legislation, and words that succinctly describe your topic.
 Here's an example of a good search statement: nurse staffing AND legislation.

-Among the most respected news publications in the nation, the New York Times provides in depth coverage on many issues - including those related to health policy.
-Alverno students can create an account through the New York Times Group Pass and view full text articles online.
-To register, click the New York Times Group Pass link on the Databases A-Z page or visit the NY Times LibGuide.
+Among the most respected news publications in the nation, The New York Times provides in depth coverage on many issues - including those related to health policy.
+Alverno students can create an account through The New York Times Group Pass and view full text articles online.
+Please visit Alverno's NY Times LibGuide for more information.

 The Alverno Library's Best Websites for Nursing page provides access to quality websites that have been vetted by staff librarians.
 This is a fast and easy way to find free reliable information online.

 Looking for websites on a specific topic?
 Click the tabs located about this box.